Appsilon/shiny.telemetry/CONTRIBUTING.md

 - using pip (package installer for Python): `pip install pre-commit` or `pip3 install pre-commit`
 - using homebrew: `brew install pre-commit`
+- using `{precommit}` package: follow [the installation section in its vignette][]

+[the installation section in its vignette]: https://lorenzwalthert.github.io/precommit/articles/precommit.html#installation

 Once you have installed pre-commit, run `pre-commit install` to set up the hooks.